Go Back

 Notes

-• Use a well-fed starter: While discard works fine, a recently fed starter will yield a slightly softer texture.
+• Discard works great but a recently fed starter gives you a slightly softer tortilla.

-• Adjust hydration if needed: If the dough feels too dry, add a teaspoon of water at a time; if too sticky, dust with a little more flour while kneading.
+• If the dough feels too dry add a splash of water.
+Too sticky, add a little flour.

-Reheat properly: Warm tortillas in a dry pan for a few seconds on each side, or wrap them in a damp towel and microwave for 10–15 seconds.
+• Reheat in a dry skillet or wrap in a damp towel and microwave for 15 seconds.